MamikonAramyan/GPO/README.md

-The project was carried out as part of obtaining additional education in TUSUR at the Digital Department together with Tagree
+Web service for evalution of teaching staff by students at the University of TUSUR developed within the framework of the GPO

-Aramyan Mamikon Aramovich / TUSUR / Tagree
+Authors:

-#Web service for evalutionnof teaching staff by students at the University of TUSUR developed within the framework of the GPO
+Aramyan Mamikon 440-2 group TUSUR student - UX/UI Design and Front-End Developing Litvinenko Ilya 440-2 group TUSUT student - Back-End Developing